Aurelius-LLC/Remotr/src/Remotr.SourceGen/README.md

 To add new handler types:

 1. For HandlerAttributeIncrementalGenerator, implement a new handler generator and register it.
-2. For RemotrGenerator, extend the existing generator components or implement new ones.
+2. For UseShortcutserator, extend the existing generator components or implement new ones.
 3. For extension generators, implement the appropriate interface (IStatelessExtensionGenerator or IStatefulExtensionGenerator).

 ## Contributing